coughingmouse/Korean-Romanization/README.md

 | 〯 | : |
 | ː | : |

+* ⟨ng⟩ can be used instrad of ⟨g⟩.
-* In transcription, allowed to use ⟨r⟩ if pronounced rhotically.
+* In transcription, it's allowed to use ⟨r⟩ if pronounced rhotically.
 * For combinational letter clusters, just write them out by each compositig letter.
 * Tonal markers go before a nucleus, and the long vowel symbol goes after the nucleus.